Izanami/hotspot-login/README.md

 hotspot-login
 =============
 hotspot-login is a ruby script.
-It goal is connect hotspot likes "Sfr Wifi", "FreeWifi" and "UPPA"
+It goal is connected hotspot like "Sfr Wifi", "FreeWifi" and "UPPA"

 Install
 -------